 Goslings!
 Their location on the beach was surprising, but now it all made sense.

-The Canadas had hatched a brood in what I would consider a terrible location: flightless hatchlings lucky enough to survive the eagles’ interest would face a precipitous fall of at least 100 feet to reach the rocky beach below.
-While it was grand to discover the goose and gander caring for two adorably cute goslings, I realized that two meant four or five or six others had not survived the daunting challenges their parents had set for them — not a great ratio of success.
+The Canadas had hatched a brood in what I would consider a terrible location: flightless hatchlings lucky enough to survive the eagles’ interest would face a precipitous leap of at least 100 feet to reach the rocky beach below.
+While it was grand to discover the goose and gander caring for two adorably cute goslings, I realized that two meant four or five or six siblings (because geese typically lay and hatch considerably more eggs than two) had not survived the daunting challenges their parents had set for them.
+That’s obviously not a great ratio of success, and the two remaining goslings were not (as the saying goes) out of the woods yet, not by a long shot.